Optimal anytime regret with two experts: Discussion of results and techniques

-and $M_0$ is defined in \eqref{eq:Erfi}.
-The function $R$ may seem mysterious at first, but in fact arises naturally from the solution to a stochastic calculus problem in \Section{cts_ub}.
+and $M_0$ as defined in \eqref{eq:Erfi}.
+The function $R$ may seem mysterious at first, but in fact arises naturally from the solution to a stochastic calculus problem\footnote{ As we will see below, the regret against a random adversary is a stochastic integral.
+Viewing this problem in continuous time, then designing a function to minimize the integral leads to a PDE which $R$ solves. } in \Section{cts_ub}.
 In our usage of this function, $t$ will correspond to the time and $g$ will correspond to the \emph{gap} between (i.e., absolute difference of) the total loss for the two experts.
 One may verify that $R$ is continuous on $\bR_{>0} \times \bR$ because the second and third cases agree on the curve $ \setst{ (t,\gamma \sqrt{t}) }{ t>0 } $ since $\gamma$ satisfies $M_0(\gamma^2/2) = 0$.
-We next define the function $p$ to be
+We next define a function $p$ to be

-which is the discrete derivative of $R$ at time $t$ and gap $g$.
-It will be shown later that $p(t,g) \in [0,1/2]$ whenever $t \geq 1$ and $g \geq 0$.
-The algorithm constructs its distribution $x_t$ so that $p(t,g)$ is the probability mass assigned to the worst expert.
-We remark that $p(t,0) = 1/2$ (\Lemma{ptg_well_defined}) for all $t \geq 1$ so that when both experts are equally good, the algorithm places equal mass on both experts.
+This is the discrete derivative of $R$ at time $t$ and gap $g$.
+The algorithm constructs its distribution $x_t$ so that $p(t,g)$ is the probability mass assigned to the expert with the greatest accumulated loss so far at time $t$.
+It is shown later that $p(t,g) \in [0,1/2]$ whenever $t \geq 1$ and $g \geq 0$ so that $p$ is indeed a probability and the algorithm is well defined.
+We remark that $p(t,0) = 1/2$ (\Lemma{ptg_well_defined}) for all $t \geq 1$ so the algorithm places equal mass on both experts when their cumulative losses are equal.